patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/table/table.md

 Consider the structure of the data you want to display and organize that information into columns.
 Columns will typically have column headers.
 Every row within a table must have a consistent format.
 If the table row includes actions, they should always be placed in the rightmost column(s).

 ### Compact and default tables
-PatternFly supports two main types of tables:
+PatternFly supports 2 main types of tables:

 1. **[Compact table](#compact-spacing):** when you want to show as much data per page as possible.
 2. **[Default table](#default-spacing):** when you don’t have to minimize paging.